 Supartz and Synvisc are medications used to treat osteoarthritis of the knee.
-Supartz is a product of Seikagaku Corporation and has been marketed in Japan since 1987 and in the United States since 2001.
+Orthopedic injectable Supartz is a product of Seikagaku Corporation and has been marketed in Japan since 1987 and in the United States since 2001.
 Supartz is sold in many countries under the names Supartz, ArtzDispo, Artz, or Artzal.
-Synvisc has been in use worldwide for more than 25 years and first gained approval in the United States in 1997.
+Viscosupplements from Synvisc have been in use worldwide for more than 25 years and first gained approval in the United States in 1997.
 Synvisc is a product of Genzyme Biosurgery.
 While they are similar medications, there are some differences that patients considering these treatments should be aware of.
 Here’s how Supartz and Synvisc compare with each other.

 What is knee osteoarthritis, and how does it develop?

 Osteoarthritis is a joint disease that primarily affects the aging population.
 It is caused by the gradual breakdown of joint cartilage, which is a type of tissue that encloses and protects the ends of bones.
 Over time, the cartilage wears out to the point that the bones come into contact with each other.
 Subsequently, constant rubbing of the bones results in damage and the symptoms of pain, inflammation, and stiffness.

 Osteoarthritis is the most common type of arthritis and, as mentioned above, is prevalent in the aging population.
 Major risk factors for this joint disease include gender, age, obesity, and previous injury.
 This disease represents a significant healthcare and economic burden to many patients due to disability, treatment costs, and the incidence of comorbidities.
 As a progressive, degenerative disease, knee osteoarthritis has no cure; rather, current medical therapies are adjunctive and are aimed at managing the symptoms of the disease with the goals of alleviating pain and improving joint function so that the patient can return to their daily activities.